OCA/field-service/fieldservice_sale/readme/CONFIGURE.rst

 * Go to Sales > Catalog > Products
 * Create or select a product
 * Set the Field Service Tracking to 'One FSM Order per Sale Order'
+* Select the FSM Order Template that will be used for creating FSM Orders when a Sale Order is confirmed with this product

 To setup a sales territory: